 - I urge you to contact MAC yourself and ask them to change their stance on animal testing!

-I also urge you all to consider trying vegan cosmetics brands.
+I also urge you all to consider trying cruelty-free brands.
 There are so many out there who produce amazing products without any harm to animals!